The Price Is Right (franchise): Licensed merchandise

 Endless Games, which has produced board games based on several other game shows, including The Newlywed Game and Million Dollar Password, distributes home versions of The Price Is Right, featuring the voice of announcer Rich Fields, including a DVD edition and a Quick Picks travel-size edition.
 Ubisoft also released a video game version of the show for the PC, Nintendo DS and Wii console on September 9, 2008.
 An updated version of the game (The Price Is Right: 2010 Edition) was released on September 22, 2009.
 Both versions feature the voice of Fields.

 In September 2010, Ludia released the official Facebook version of The Price Is Right game.
 The game had two million monthly active users only two months after the launch.

 In October 2011, Ludia (now owned by RTL Group) released The Price Is Right Decades, a video game featuring production elements from various decades of the show, for the Wii, mobile devices, PlayStation 3 and Xbox 360 to celebrate the show's 40th anniversary.

 International versions

-The 1972 revised format appeared on Australian television the following year and debuted in the U.K. in 1984.
+The 1972 revised format appeared on Australian television the following year and debuted in the United Kingdom in 1984.
 The format has also been adapted elsewhere around the world.
-Hosts and models from the versions in other countries have made appearances on the U.S. version, usually sitting in the audience and acknowledged by the host during the broadcast.
+Hosts and models from the versions in other countries have made appearances on the American version, usually sitting in the audience and acknowledged by the host during the broadcast.
 Barker and music director Stan Blits appeared on the Carlo Boszhard-hosted Cash en Carlo at the start of the 200th episode.